What A Parent Should Know

-As communicated before, the worst thing a potential member can do is approach recruitment with the attitude that only one or two chapters is “good enough” for them.
-Most often, this attitude is not learned during the recruitment week but rather has been ingrained by friends, family, and neighbors who have told potential members which sororities are “good,” “bad,” “acceptable,” and placed other labels on these large groups of women.
+As communicated before, the worst thing a potential member can do is approach recruitment with the attitude that only one or two chapters are “good enough” for them.
+Most often, this attitude is not learned during the recruitment week but rather has been ingrained by friends, family, and neighbors who have told potential members which sororities are “good,” “bad,” and “acceptable,” and placed other labels on these large groups of women.
 It also comes from acquaintances who do love her and have told her that she would be perfect for a particular group and will certainly receive a bid there.
-When the rubber meets the road, a group can only take so many women and it’s up to the 200 collegiate members of each chapter to decide which 75 women to offer bids to.
+When the rubber meets the road, a group can only take so many women and it’s up to the 300 collegiate members of each chapter to decide which 85 women to offer bids to.
 The truth is that each sorority has something unique and wonderful to offer and it’s up to the potential member to decide what she thinks is best with as little help from us as possible.
-The advantage to such large groups is that anyone who will give a group a chance can make friends for a lifetime.
+The advantage of such large groups is that anyone who will give a group a chance can make friends for a lifetime.

 Please don’t assume that recruitment will be just like it was when you were in school, even if you went to Auburn.
 During this time, many nervous parents turn to their own experiences as well as their friends for answers and advice.
 Please know that The Office of Greek Life is the best place to get these things and that many well meaning friends have led potential members and their families astray.
 The Panhellenic Council (especially through our website) is going to tell you everything you need to know.
 Panhellenic knows how nervous you and your daughter are and we want you both to be prepared for recruitment, so please look at our website first if you have any questions.
 If a friend tells you or your daughter something that conflicts with the website, disregard it and go with the website.
 Since we are the ones most closely linked to the process, we have the most accurate and up to date information on it.